Alterra Home Loans review

 Alterra offers a variety of home loans – from conventional to government-backed options.

 - Conventional loans.
 These loans are for buyers with good credit and savings, with straightforward, online underwriting.

 - FHA loans.
-Insured by the Department of Housing and Urban Development (HUD), Alterra’s FHA Low FICO accepts borrowers with a credit score as 550.
+Insured by the Department of Housing and Urban Development (HUD), Alterra’s FHA Low FICO accepts borrowers with a credit score as low as 550.

 - VA loans.
 The Department of Veterans Affairs (VA) helps active service members, veterans and eligible surviving spouses get a home loan.
 If you qualify, you may need little to no down payment.

 - USDA loan.
-Also known as the Rural Development Loan, this government-insured mortgage offers no money down and a fixed interest rate for certain regions.
+Also known as the Rural Development Loan, this government-insured mortgage offers no money down and a fixed interest rate for specific regions.

 - Jumbo loan.
 Jumbo loans are mortgages that exceed the standard loan limit set by Fannie Mae and Freddie Mac.
 In 2019, the loan maximum is $484,850 for most counties.

 On top of its major loan options, Alterra Home Loans also offers unconventional and ITIN loan products.

 - Portfolio loans.
 This loan allows borrowers to provide proof of income without the typical requirements of conventional loans, such as bank statements.

 - Nonwarrantable condo loans.
 Loans for properties like timeshares and condotels are considered risky and don’t meet the guidelines set by Fannie Mae and Freddie Mac.
 These loans usually come with higher interest rates and require a larger down payment than conventional loans.